mrjones2014/dash.nvim/README.md

 presentation-layer code (such as providers for various fuzzy finder plugins) should be in the Lua code, any core functionality most likely belongs in the Rust backend.

-All Rust code should be checked and formatted using [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer).
+All Rust code should be checked and formatted using [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer), and linted using [clippy](https://github.com/rust-lang/rust-clippy), which can be run via `make lint-rust`.